DRgreenT/FTP_Deploy_Client/readme.md

-  "remotePath": "/home/thomas",                  // Target path on the remote machine "localPath": "C:\\Users\\thoma\\source\\",     // Local path to source files "processName": "Test,                          // Process name to stop/restart on the server "restartProcess": true,                        // Restart the process after deployment "isSFTP": true,                                // Must be true (uses SFTP) "overwriteMode": 0                             // Overwrite behavior:
+  "remotePath": "/home/thomas",                  // Target path on the remote machine "localPath": "C:\\Users\\thoma\\source\\",     // Local path to source files "processName": "Test,                          // Process name to stop/restart on the server "processArguments": "--nmap",                  // Arguments for the process" "restartProcess": true,                        // Restart the process after deployment "isSFTP": true,                                // Must be true (uses SFTP) "includeSubfolder": true,                      // Include subfolders in the upload "overwriteMode": 0                             // Overwrite behavior:
                                                  // 0 = Overwrite all
                                                  // 1 = Overwrite only if newer